Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 You can check the places to visit in Manila with a local guide.
 Click here for more info.
 You can also spend a day in Tagaytay to admire the Taal volcano.
 Click here for more info.
 You can spend a full day to Corregidor war memorial, a major battleground during World War II.
 Click here for more info.
 You can admire the wonderful Pagsanjan Falls.
 Click here for more info.
 Finally, you can go to Subic Bay, a former US naval facility.
 Click here for more info.

 Honestly, I can understand why all those people say you shouldn’t stay in Manila.
 The city isn’t clean, it’s polluted, and the prostitution is very present.
 But there are a few spots to see.
 Two days are enough, but you can stay three days.
 If you decide to go on vacation in the Philippines, I gotta admit Manila is not an indispensable stop-off.
 That doesn’t mean you shouldn’t go to the Philippines!
 Don’t believe me?
-Check this post showing you the best things to do in the Philippines!
+Check this post listing the most beautiful places in the Philippines.
+You can also check out this website.

 How to get to Manila